ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 <p class="center"> Me hacking at dev sprints section </p>

 The dev sprints were happening parallel with the conference.
+[Mr.
-[Mr. Pillai][mr_anand] was representing [Junction](https://github.com/pythonindia/junction).
+Pillai][mr_anand] was representing
+[Junction](https://github.com/pythonindia/junction).
 I decided to test few issues of [CPython][cpython] but didn’t do much.
 There were a bunch of people hacking but didn’t find anything interesting.
-The quality of chairs was such an impressive that I have decided to buy the same for my home office.
+The quality of chairs was so an impressive that I have decided to buy the same for my home office.